Film industry strikes already having Sonoma County impact

 According to the Hollywood Reporter, SAG-AFTRA currently represents 160,000 performers, all of whom are now engaged in a pitched battle with major streaming services and film and television studios.

-What the on-strike artists are asking for, in brief, are increases in rates and residual payments, relief from the expense of self-taping auditions (a practice that has expanded exponentially in the industry) and strict protections from Hollywood’s potential future use of AI in the creation of film and television content.
+The striking artists are seeking increases in rates and residual payments, relief from the expense of self-taping auditions — a practice that has expanded exponentially in the industry — and strict protections from Hollywood’s potential future use of artificial intelligence in the creation of film and television content.

+But representatives of the producers contend the demands from artists and writers would be too burdensome in an industry facing heavy economic headwinds.

-The producers’ position?
-To quote Bob Iger, CEO of Disney, in a Thursday morning interview with CNBC, the unions’ requests are “just not realistic.”
-Iger characterized the artists’ demands as “adding to a set of challenges that this business is already facing that is quite frankly, very disruptive.”
+Bob Iger, the CEO of Disney, said in a Thursday interview with CNBC, that the unions’ requests were “not realistic,” and that they would add “to a set of challenges that this business is already facing that is quite frankly, very disruptive.”

-Earlier in his career, Altieri worked from inside the Hollywood machine, with films like “The Hamiltons” and a studio-backed remake of “April Fools Day” being distributed by Lionsgate films.
-The majority of his films these days are made outside the studio system, but still follow guild protocols when working with union artists.

-Generally, Altieri’s films end up on streaming platforms, where horror films tend to thrive.
+Iger’s annual salary under his latest two-year deal with Disney is $27 million.

+Afshar, whose company always has several projects in the works at once, has at least one completed film in the can.
+“A Wine Country Christmas,” which was filmed in Southern California, could be released this winter.

 UPDATED: Please read and follow our commenting policy: